nederhof/hieropy/README.md

     f.write(printed3.get_svg())
 ```

-## Install from GitHub
+## Install code from GitHub and run it

-Download the files.
+Download the ZIP file, unpack it.

 The first time, run in this directory:
 ```bash
 python3 -m venv .venv
 ```

-Each time after that:
+To run a Python script `mycode.py` do:
 ```bash
 source .venv/bin/activate
 pip3 install -e .